bradgwest/paap/write/paper.md

 CNNs aggregate the activations of the convolution layers in what are known as pooling layers.
-By pooling adjacent activations, typically by taking the maximum activation from a $l \times l$ sized area, the feature maps undergo dimension reduction.
+By pooling adjacent activations, typically by taking the maximum activation from a $r \times r$ sized area, the feature maps undergo dimension reduction.
 Intuitively, this can be thought of as a function which outputs whether a certain feature is found anywhere within a subsection of a layer.